 methods.
 Some children want serious Spanish classes, others prefer more games and activities.

 We work the balance out in consultation with the children and parents.
-The teacher responsible for
+Our teachers are given specific

 With younger children the abundance of animals (dogs, parrots, monkeys…) living at the Mariposa